neuschaefer/reform-handbook/src/source/parts.rst

 Should a keyswitch ever break, you can replace it with Kailh Choc Brown (CPG135001D02).

-Use a soldering iron for lead-free soldering and dissolve the solder of one pin.
+Use a soldering iron and solder wick to remove the solder of one pin.
 Try to pull out the corresponding side of the switch from the top while continuing to heat the pin.
 Repeat the same for the other pin and go back and forth until you can remove the switch.

 .. _LUFA: http://www.fourwalledcubicle.com/files/LUFA/Doc/170418/html/
 .. _ATMega32U4: http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf